ibm-watson-iot/iot-csharp/docs/GatewayManagement.rst

 The gateway can invoke managedGateway() method to participate in device management activities.
 The manage request will initiate a connect request internally if the device is not connected to the IBM Watson Internet of Things Platform already.

 Manage method will take following parameters,

-* *lifetime* The length of time in seconds within which the gateway must send another **Manage** request in order to avoid being reverted to an unmanaged device and marked as dormant.
+* ``lifetime``- The length of time in seconds within which the gateway must send another **Manage** request in order to avoid being reverted to an unmanaged device and marked as dormant.
 If set to 0, the managed gateway will not become dormant.
 When set, the minimum supported setting is 3600 (1 hour).
-* *supportFirmwareActions* Tells whether the gateway supports firmware actions or not.
+* ``supportFirmwareActions`` - Tells whether the gateway supports firmware actions or not.
 The gateway must add a firmware handler to handle the firmware requests.
-* *supportDeviceActions* Tells whether the gateway supports Device actions or not.
+* ``supportDeviceActions``- Tells whether the gateway supports Device actions or not.
 The gateway must add a Device action handler to handle the reboot and factory reset requests.
-* metaData(Optional) - meta data object of the device that provide device meta information.
+* ``metaData`` (Optional) - meta data object of the device that provide device meta information.

 .. code:: C#